 Providing a procedure for regular testing, assessment and evaluation of the effectiveness or the technical and organisational measures for the security of processing; measures that guarantee that the Personal Data that is processed under the Data Processing Agreement can be accessed only by personnel for whom access is necessary for the performance under the Legal Relationship (authorizations);

+Processor will take appropriate technical and organizational measures with regard to the processing of Personal Data to be carried out, against loss or against any form of unlawful processing (such as unauthorized access, damage, modification or provision of the Personal Data).
+These will be recorded in Appendix 2.

 Measures to identify weak spots and security breaches in the systems used for the performance of the Order and processing of Personal Data;